 Scotland's new national coach Craig Levein says no player will be ruled out of his future plans.
+The former Dundee United manager's comments open the door for the likes of Kris Boyd, Barry Ferguson and Allan McGregor to return to the national set-up.

 The previous regime saw Rangers striker Boyd refuse to play under George Burley's management, while Ferguson and McGregor were both banned for life in the wake of the 'Boozegate' affair.